SEC charges ex-Heartland Payment CEO with insider trading

 The case is SEC v Carr et al, U.S. District Court, District of Connecticut, No. 18-01135.

-Reporting by Jonathan Stempel in New York; Editing by Steve Orlofsky and Tom Brown
+Reporting by Jonathan Stempel in New York; Editing by Steve Orlofsky, Tom Brown and Richard Chang